 Owning a home is an important goal for many people.
 But with mortgage, downpayment and credit requirements, many can’t yet afford to buy as soon as they’d like.
 For some in this situation, rent-to-own homes are an attractive option.
-It can give motivated people a means to assume ownership in stages, although like many loan arrangements it carries some risks.
-We’ll explore the pros and cons of rent-to-own homes here, but consider a consultation with a financial advisor to learn how home ownerships can benefit your long-term plans.
+It can give motivated people a means to assume ownership in stages, although, like many loan arrangements, it carries some risks.
+We’ll explore the pros and cons of rent-to-own homes here, but you may want to consider speaking to a financial advisor to learn how home ownership can benefit your individualized long-term plans.

 What are Rent-to-Own Homes?